Cyclokitty/100-days-of-code/log.md

 Now, set it up with a photo gallery and figure out a sign in.
 Hello, this weeks chores!

 [weather app](https://cyclokitty-weather.herokuapp.com/)

+## Day 42: February 13, 2017

+Well, filled up my 5 free apps on Heroku.
+I thought of making up a new account but instead I'm trying out gomix.me.

+I had to delete about a dozen projects from the first time I tried it out.
+Something tells me it'll be fine for my 5 dynamic web app projects!

+Worked some more on the Mead node.js project but got bored.
+I'm moving over to figuring out authorization using some tutorials I found. [scotch.io](https://scotch.io/tutorials/easy-node-authentication-setup-and-local)